Albert Campbell Square: Events

 Albert Campbell Square has hosted a number of events.
 It has served as the starting point of the annual Scarborough Canada Day Parade, one of two Canada Day parades produced by the City of Toronto government.
 On 11 July 1980, crowds gathered at Albert Campbell Square to witness the arrival of Canadian athlete Terry Fox, whose scheduled stop was at Scarborough Civic Centre during his Marathon of Hope.
-On 24 July 2016, Rick Tocchet, right wing player of the Pittsburgh Penguins and Scarborough native, exhibited the Stanley Cup at the square after the team won the 2016 Stanley Cup Finals.
+On 24 July 2016, Rick Tocchet, retired NHL right wing, at the time coach of the Pittsburgh Penguins and Scarborough native, exhibited the Stanley Cup at the square after the team won the 2016 Stanley Cup Finals.
 Albert Campbell Square also hosted viewing parties during the 2019 NBA Finals, which featured the Toronto Raptors.

 The square has been a popular venue for multicultural events, including the Toronto International Dance Festival (from 2018 - present), Scarborough Afro-Carib Festival (2001–present), Scarborough Community Multicultural Festival (2015–2017), and the Sri Lankan Kothu Fest (2015–present).